majiddarvishan/temap/docs/performance.md

         http.ListenAndServe("localhost:6060", nil)
     }()

-    // Your code using TTLMap
+    // Your code using temap
 }
 ```